-Witch hazel is a plant.
+Witch-hazel (Hama, ˌhæməˈmiːlɪs) is a genus of flowering plants in the family Hamamelidaceae, with three species in North America (H. ovalis, H. virginiana and H.vernalis), and one each in Japan (H. Japonicamelis) and China (H. mollis).
+The North American species are occasionally called winter bloom Witch hazel is a plant.
 The leaf, bark, and twigs are used to make medicine.
 You may see a product called witch hazel water (Hamamelis water, distilled witch hazel extract).
 This is a liquid that is distilled from dried leaves, bark, and partially dormant twigs of Hamamelis virginiana.